dexeonify/firefox-css/README.md

    Then, navigate to `Sidebery Settings > Styles editor` and paste the CSS under "Sidebar" on the right.

+6. To set up a custom new tab, install [nightTab](https://addons.mozilla.org/en-GB/firefox/addon/nighttab/).
+   Open a new tab and click the settings icon.
+Then, navigate to `Data > Restore > Import from File` and import any of the `.json` files under `misc/`.
+To set up nightTab as your default homepage, [see here](https://github.com/zombieFox/nightTab/wiki/Setting-nightTab-as-your-Firefox-homepage).

 So the directory tree is something like this:

 ```text